Ben Buckley

-Benjamin Buckley (born 29 June 1967) is an Australian businessman, former Australian Rules Footballer and current chairman of the North Melbourne Football Club in the Australian Football League.
+Benjamin Buckley (born 29 June 1967) is an Australian businessman, former Australian Rules Footballer and former chairman of the North Melbourne Football Club in the Australian Football League.
 He is the former chief executive officer of Football Federation Australia.

 Australian football playing career

 Buckley, a defender, played 74 games between 1986 and 1993 for North Melbourne in the VFL/AFL and was vice-captain from 1990 until 1992.

 Education

 Buckley's secondary education was in his home state of Tasmania.
 He has a bachelor's degree in Applied Science.

 Working life

 Buckley joined Nike, Inc. from 1994 as Director of Marketing in Japan and later took over the same role in Australia.

 He was general manager of EA Australia briefly in 1999.

 Buckley was then appointed the Australian Football League's general manager responsible for broadcasting, strategy and major projects, before becoming chief operating officer, a position which he held until 2006, when it was announced on 8 November 2006 that he will replace John O'Neill as chief executive officer of Football Federation Australia.

 Led unsuccessful bid to bring FIFA World Cup to Australia.